 The Federator is a body that provides some value-added services that somehow relate to the whole federation.
 These can range from very abstract or high level services such as advising customers on their needs, through fully integrated services offering a single point of contact to customers and concealing the underlying federation.

 The European Grid Infrastructure is an example of federated system, where individual Research Centres are autonomously operated nationally by their National Grid Initiatives (NGIs).
 Each NGI is fully responsible for its individual service provision and management as they are autonomous providers with their own (local) customers.
 However, the provision of common, federated services requires the adoption of common policies, procedures, strategies, service management and technical roadmaps.
 However, the adoption of common policies and procedures, strategies, technical roadmaps and the provisioning of central common services ensure integration of the national infrastructures.
 EGI.eu is the central organization that plays the role of Federator.

+Figure 1 Visualization of the relationship in EGI federation

 The document is structured as follows: Section 2 defines the target groups addressed by Federated operations.; Section 3 defines the problems addressed; Section 4 outlines the proposed solution; Section 5 and 6 present the value proposition and the services of the EGI.eu portfolio that are used to deliver the solution; Section 7 and 8 define the expected strategic impact and the performance indicators; Section 9 provides information about how the solution is being adopted to federate resources and finally Section 10 draws up the conclusion.